PublicationsReviewsPresentationsMemberships

 FELLOWSHIPS, GRANTS, and AWARDS

-• Creighton University “Iggy” Award (for outstanding freshman mentors, counselors, advocates, and role models) February 3, 2015
+• Creighton University “Iggy” Award (for outstanding mentors, counselors, advocates, and role models) 3 Feb.
+2015

 • Creighton University Kripke Center for the Study of Religion & Society 2010 fall cycle grant: Marcus Aurelius: A Guide for the Perplexed